-If an AP affiliated with an AP MLD is removed, any STR or NSTR requirements and capabilities that correspond to a link pair that includes the link corresponding to the removed AP shall no longer apply.
+If an AP affiliated with an AP MLD is removed, any STR or NSTR requirements and capabilities, indicated by non-AP MLDs as specified in 35.3.16.2 (Multi-link device capability and operation signaling) (#10718), that correspond to a link pair that includes the link corresponding to the removed AP shall no longer apply.
+Further, if an AP affiliated with an AP MLD is removed, any EMLSR or EMLMR requirements and capabilities, indicated by non-AP MLDs as specified in 9.4.1.74 (EML Control field), that correspond to a link pair that includes the link corresponding to the removed AP shall no longer apply (#11636) (#13280) (#14018).